 These two are perfect for putting in your skincare routine if you have dry or sensitive skin.
 Caudalie Beauty Elixir again is perfect for before moisturizers and hydrates really well on bare skin.

-Eau Thermale Avene Spring Water is perfect for those with super dry skin that when right after you wash your face, your skin is already dry/sensitive.
+Eau Thermale Avene Spring Water is perfect for when after you wash your face, your skin is already dry/sensitive.
 Spray this over your face and tap it in after a few moments.
 It’s perfect to soothe super dry skin after washing or throughout the day.
 Also spritz this on right after you get out of the shower, it feels amazing.
+It’s in an aerosol (so not eco-friendly) but it makes the mist so so fine and it just feels so good.

 Perfecting – Caudalie Grape Water, Eau Thermale Avene Spring Water

 Caudalie Grape Water to me is like spray on makeup.
 On a bare face day, I apply moisturizer and wait about 20 minutes for it to totally soak in.
-Then I apply this generously and my skin looks perfect, glowing, and basically Gigi Hadid level gorgeous.
+Then I apply this generously and my skin looks perfect, glowing, and basically Gigi Hadid level dewy.
 It’s like a layer of confidence on my skin.
+It calms any redness from breakouts and plumps the skin so well.

 Eau Thermale Avene Spring Water isn’t as good as Caudalie Grape Water for perfecting but again, it’s perfect for those with really sensitive skin.
 If you want a fine mist to spray over your sensitive skin for a glowing finish to bare skin, this is your guy.